-We are obligated under a credit agreement and convertible secured promissory note payable to B3D of approximately \$900,000 as of July 13, 2020, with a maturity date of May 31, 2021 (the "Senior Secured Note").
+We are obligated under a credit agreement and convertible secured promissory note payable to B3D of approximately \$779,250 as of July 24, 2020, with a maturity date of May 31, 2021 (the "Senior Secured Note").
 The Senior Secured Note accrues interest of 9.0% per annum.
 We are obligated to make periodic interest payments on such debt obligations in cash, shares of our Common Stock, or a combination thereof.
 While we do not anticipate failing to make any such payments, the failure to do so may result in the default of loan obligations, leading to financial and operational hardship.
 We have granted B3D a security interest in all of our tangible and intangible personal property to secure our obligations under the Senior Secured Note.
 The Senior Secured Note is an outstanding obligation of ours but is guaranteed by us.

 As discussed above and in our annual report on Form 10-K for the year ended December 31, 2020, the report of our independent registered public accounting firm on our financial statements for the years ended December 31, 2019 and 2018 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
+The receipt of this explanatory paragraph with respect to our financial statements for the years ended December 31, 2019 and 2018 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
 The receipt of this explanatory paragraph with respect to our financial statements for the years ended December 31, 2019 and 2018 will result in a breach of a covenant under the Senior Secured Note which, if unremedied for a period of 30 days after the date of notice, will constitute an event of default under the Senior Secured Note.
 Upon the occurrence of an event of default under the Senior Secured Note, B3D may, among other things, declare the Senior Secured Note and all accrued and unpaid interest thereon and all other amounts owing under the Senior Secured Note to be due and payable.